references

 What is litter?

 Litter consists of compostable and absorbent materials such as wood shavings.
-With the help of a small container, approximately 250ml of litter is placed in the back of the toilet opening after every defecation, where it covers the faeces and the used toilet paper and absorbs moisture and any remaining odors.
+With the help of a small container, approximately 9 oz of litter is placed in the back of the toilet opening after every defecation, where it covers the feces and the used toilet paper and absorbs moisture and any remaining odors.
 The litter is only necessary with TROBOLO composting toilets that do not have an electrical exhaust system.

 Can sawdust or wood chips produced at home be used in place of the litter?